-But other Federal agencies, including Veterans Affairs and the Social Security Administration, as well as 30 state unemployment offices, still use ID.me.
-Sign the petition demanding an immediate end to these contracts and a full investigation into the Federal government’s use of facial recognition.
+In addition to the IRS, Veterans Affairs, the Social Security Administration, and 30 state unemployment offices use ID.me.
+Sign the petition demanding an immediate end to all these contracts and a full investigation into the Federal government’s use of facial recognition.

 We’ve already seen the destructive results of facial recognition technology like ID.me’s playing out in real time, from police using it to track Black Lives Matter protesters, to wrongful arrests, to manipulative marketing.
 The new IRS system would have expanded the scope of these harms and impact the lives of millions more people.